devjgm/papers/cpp_civil_time.md

   [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) rely on the Gregorian calendar, so this seems like a reasonable simplification.
 * Civil times are time zone independent.
-This frees programmers from the complexities of daylight-saving, UTC offset transitions, and even leap seconds while working in the civil time domain.
+This frees programmers from the complexities of daylight-saving, UTC offset transitions, and even leap seconds, while working in the civil time domain.
 Programmers can instead reason using the simple rules of the calendar and write code that is agnostic of time zone.
 (XXX: Should I say more about leap seconds?
 Foot note).
 * Civil times are always valid.
 There is no invalid civil time or error state that needs to be checked.
 This is enforced by normalizing input fields using the same rules that `mktime(3)` uses (for example, January 32 will normalize